Nature Show

 Simsbury is a great place to take kids hiking.
 All of the land trust trails are relatively short and there’s a good range of flat and easy walks as well as some steeper and more challenging ones.
 Wagner Woods is very flat, the trails are wide and well-marked, and it’s just a nice piece of property in which to poke around.

-I parked off of Great Pond Road across from Great Pond State Forest.
+I parked off of Great Pond Road across from Massacoe State Forest.
 I’ve written about the CFPA’s East-West Trail that may or may not become reality before I die, but getting across Simsbury is pretty much the only section that I am not sure about.
 One route would take it through Great Pond and perhaps over to Wagner Woods and then up Lenora Drive and into the West Hills and beyond.

 We shall see.
 Maybe.